Dewi2266/American-Workers-Rights-History/pages/essay-02.md

 ---
-title:A Brief History ofWorker Right in the American 20th Century
+title:A Brief History of Workers' Rights in the American 20th Century
 layout: about
 permalink: /essay-02.html
 ---